cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 while the scalar\_mult\_vfy(y,X) function operates on a scalar and an encoded point X.

 ## CPace group objects for curves in Short-Weierstrass representation {#CPaceWeierstrass}

+The group environment objects G defined in this section for use with Short-Weierstrass curves, are parametrized by the choice of an elliptic curve and an encode\_to\_curve(str) function. encode\_to\_curve(str) must map an octet string str to a point on the curve.

+### Curves and associated functions

-In this section we target ecosystems using elliptic-curve representations in Short-Weierstrass form as considered in
+Elliptic curves in Short-Weierstrass form are considered in {{IEEE1363}}.
-{{IEEE1363}}.
-For defining the group object G needed for executing the CPace protocol, the domain parameters of the elliptic curve and a G.encode\_to\_curve(str) function need to be chosen.
-All the encode\_to\_curve methods from {{!I-D.irtf-cfrg-hash-to-curve}}
-are suitable for CPace, while it is RECOMMENDED to use the nonuniform variants of the SSWU mapping primitive within {{!I-D.irtf-cfrg-hash-to-curve}}.

-The specification in this section closely follows the ECKAS-DH1 method from {{IEEE1363}} as it is implemented as subcomponent of the TLS protocol family.
-The procedures from {{IEEE1363}} rely on encodings specified in {{SEC1}}.
-Commonly used curve groups are specified in {{SEC2}} and
-{{?RFC5639}}.
-A typical representative of such a Short-Weierstrass curve is NIST-P256.

-The encodings from {{SEC1}} represent group elements as big-endian strings.
-From the different alternative methods described in {{SEC1}}, the uncompressed full-coordinate encoding SHOULD be used for CPace.

-CPoint verification for this ecosystem is described in Annex A.16.10. of {{IEEE1363}}.

-For Diffie-Hellman protocols, the standard {{IEEE1363}} specifies an ECSVDP-DH method which either returns "error" or the x-coordinate of the
-Diffie-Hellman shared secret.

 {{IEEE1363}} allows for both, curves of prime and non-prime order.
 However, for the procedures described in this section any suitable group MUST BE of prime order.

+The specification for the group environment objects specified in this section closely follow the ECKAS-DH1 method from {{IEEE1363}}.
+I.e. we use the same methods and encodings and protocol substeps as employed in the TLS
+ {{?RFC5246}} {{?RFC8446}} protocol family.

+For CPace only the uncompressed full-coordinate encodings from {{SEC1}} (x _and_ y coordinate) SHOULD be used.
+Commonly used curve groups are specified in {{SEC2}} and {{?RFC5639}}.
+A typical representative of such a Short-Weierstrass curve is NIST-P256.
+Point verification as used in ECKAS-DH1 is described in Annex A.16.10. of {{IEEE1363}}.

+For deriving Diffie-Hellman shared secrets ECKAS-DH1 from {{IEEE1363}} specifies the use of an ECSVDP-DH method.
+ECSVDP-DH either returns "error" or the x-coordinate of the Diffie-Hellman shared secret.

+### Suitable encode\_to\_curve methods

+All the encode\_to\_curve methods specified {{!I-D.irtf-cfrg-hash-to-curve}}
+are suitable for CPace.
+For Short-Weierstrass curves it is RECOMMENDED to use the non-uniform variant of the SSWU mapping primitive from {{!I-D.irtf-cfrg-hash-to-curve}} if a SSWU mapping is available for the chosen curve.

+### Definition of the group environment G for Short-Weierstrass curves

-In this paragraph we use the following notation for defining the group object G.
+In this paragraph we use the following notation for defining the group object G for a selected curve and encode\_to\_curve method:

 - With G.group\_order we denote the order of the elliptic curve which MUST BE a prime.

 - With G.is\_valid(X) we denote a method which operates on an octet stream according to {{SEC1}} of a point on the group and returns true if the point is valid or false otherwise.
 This G.is\_valid(X) method SHALL be implemented according to Annex A.16.10. of {{IEEE1363}}.
 I.e. it shall return false if X encodes either the neutral element on the group or does not form a valid encoding of a point on the group.

-- With G.encode\_to\_curve(str) we denote the chosen mapping function from {{!I-D.irtf-cfrg-hash-to-curve}}.
+- With G.encode\_to\_curve(str) we denote a selected mapping function from {{!I-D.irtf-cfrg-hash-to-curve}}.
 I.e. a function that maps octet string str to a point on the group. {{!I-D.irtf-cfrg-hash-to-curve}} considers both, uniform and non-uniform mappings based on several different strategies.
 It is RECOMMENDED to use the nonuniform variant of the SSWU mapping primitive within {{!I-D.irtf-cfrg-hash-to-curve}}.

 - G.DSI denotes a domain-separation identifier string.
 G.DSI which SHALL BE obtained by the concatenation of "CPace" and the associated name of the cipher suite used for the encode\_to\_curve function as specified in {{!I-D.irtf-cfrg-hash-to-curve}}.
 E.g. when using the map with the name "P384\_XMD:SHA-384\_SSWU\_NU\_"